wincent/masochist/content/blog/command-t-0.5.1-released.md

 The latest release is 0.5.1, made available yesterday.
 This is a maintenance release that fixes a compatibility regression with Ruby 1.9.1.

 So, if you're a [VIM](/wiki/VIM) user check out the [screencasts](/products/command-t) and give the plug-in a try.
-If you'd like to support development you can use [the donations page](/products/command-t/donations) to make a donation, or consider submitting a patch for the project (the source code can be browsed [here](http://git.wincent.com/command-t.git)).
+If you'd like to support development you can use [the donations page](/products/command-t/donations) to make a donation, or consider submitting a patch for the project.